Taquito dApp SDK for TypeScript

 Getting token metadata

-Taquito also provides a library to get token metadata, which can be very useful when you build a dapp that handles NFTs.
-Without Taquito, you would have to fetch the location of the metadata from the contract, understand where the metadata is stored, fetch it and parse it.
-Taquito does all of that for you:
+Taquito also provides a library to get token metadata, which can be very useful when you build a dApp that handles NFTs.
+Without Taquito, you would have to fetch the location of the metadata from the contract, understand where the metadata is stored, fetch it, and parse it.
+Taquito does all of that for you, as in this example:

 import { TezosToolkit } from '@taquito/taquito'